 The Wyze Band comes with 11 different screens or mini-apps that you can customize to a certain degree through the Wyze app.
 These include the ability to change the clockface with six different font color choices, five different clock faces, and five different background colors or patterns.
 This is nothing compared to options on something like the Fitbit Versa, but it's loads better than what you can do on a Fitbit Charge device.

 The Activity screen gives you a quick glance at your steps, heart rate, and sleep data, and you can dive a bit further into that in the app for historical context.
 The Shortcuts app is really interesting in that it allows you to create min-routines with your other Wyze smart home devices, and activate them with a tap.
-Unfortunately, I do not currently have any Wyze devices in the house, so I was unable to test this feature out.

 The only exercise mode currently supported by the Wyze Band is running, and you can start a workout just by navigating to this app and tapping on it.
 However, there isn't automatic workout detection, which is kind of a bummer.